-- ♦ Download test 1 hour prior to test time - Make sure IPad is at least 50% charged (bring charger/power source) - ♦ No hats (except scrub hat) - ♦ No cell phones, smart watches, or any other smart technology - All bags and books are left in the back of the classroom
+♦ Download test 1 hour prior to test time

-- If allowed by instructor, scratch paper is to be turned in with name on top - IPads to remain flat on desk - ♦ Sit in seat & show green ✓ when exam is uploaded - Any issue with the test administration software, the student must immediately notify the Examsoft administration team by raising their hand and not pressing any other buttons or changing iPad settings.
+- ◆ Make sure your laptop, iPad/Microsoft Surface Pro is at least 50% charged (bring charger/power source) - No hats (except scrub hat) - ♦ No cell phones, smart watches, or any other smart technology - ♦ All bags and books are left in the back of the classroom - If allowed by instructor, scratch paper is to be turned in with name on top - ♦ Your electronic testing device must remain flat on desk - ♦ Sit in seat & show green ✓ when exam is uploaded - ♦ Any issue with the test administration software, the student must immediately notify the Examsoft administration team by raising their hand and not pressing any other buttons or changing device settings.
 Failure to comply may result in forfeiture of exam and a grade of zero for that exam/quiz.